Stem cell therapy and severe combined immunodeficiency (SCID)

 What is SCID?Severe combined immunodeficiency (SCID) is a group of rare, inherited disorders that target the immune system.
 SCID patients are defenceless against bacteria and viral infections that would usually be harmless to healthy people, and this can prove life-threatening.

 SCID is an inherited condition, caused by the malfunctioning of a protein that’s responsible for the development and function of the immune system.
 This protein deficiency can affect many different genes, causing different types of SCID.
+There is a type of SCID, which can caused by an enzyme deficiency.
 Symptoms usually occur within the first three to six months of a baby’s life, in the form of frequent infections, cough and colds, chronic diarrhea and skin rashes that go on for longer than expected.

 If left untreated, germs in our surroundings can cause life-threatening illnesses in children with SCID, such as pneumonia and even liver disease.
 Therefore, it’s very important to recognize the signs as early as possible to receive a diagnosis.
 This can be achieved with the help of a blood test and cells count.